ChickTechRDU/rpi-wordpress-screen/README.md

 SPI or Serial Peripheral Interface is simple serial protocol that uses four wires plus possible ground and power lines to connect several devices that are a short distance apart together and need rapid data transfer.
 Generally one device is condered the master and the rest are considered slaves.
 The clock is set with the clock wire and a slave is chosen using the SS wire.
 All devices are hooked up in parrallel but require their own SS wire from the master.
 MOSI(master out slave in) and MISO(master in slave out) allow data to travel both directions between two devices at the same time.
 An SPI bus can generally support as many devices as SS pins the microcontroller has.

 I2C (pronounced I squared C) is an advanced serial protocol that uses two wires plus possible ground and power lines to connect several devices that are a short distance apart and don't require rapid data transfer.
 Generally one device is considered the master and the rest are considered slaves.
 The master calls out to a slave via a specific hard coded 7bit device address.
-Communications happen one direction at a time and there can be up to 127 slaves hooked up in parrallel on one I2C bus.
+Communications happen one direction at a time and there can be up to 127 slaves hooked up in parallel on one I2C bus.
 Each device is interconnected via a serial data (SDA) and serial clock(SCL) wires.

 The Raspberry Pi can interact with devices that speak these protocols by using special sets of externally exposed pins.

 The Raspberry Pi 3 B+ has 40 GPIO (general purpose input/output pins).
 The pinout looks like

 ![pinout](/docs/pi-pinout-diagram-01.png)

 And the pins are counted like this

 ![pincount](/docs/RPi-Pinout.jpg)

 Additionally, the Pi can interact with devices in generic ways using any of its exposed pins.
 When working in generic mode, signals can either be `digtal` or `analog` and  the data can flow either `in` or `out`.